-The International Society of Antique Scale Collectors have photographed and described the Library’s collection.
+The International Society of Antique Scale Collectors have photographed and described parts of the Library’s collection.

 The library houses a wide collection of medical artifacts that have been donated over time, by numerous affiliates of the University, practitioners of Yale/New Haven Hospital and community physicians.
 The items range in dates from the eighteenth through the twentieth centuries, and include pieces such as surgical kits and instruments, microscopes, apothecary jars and bottles, Chinese medical instruments, obstetrical forceps, diagnostic instruments, Victorian electrotherapy devices, and numerous pharmaceuticals.